 Most patients would much rather visit their own doctors — whether those visits occur in-person or online.
-But depending on the urgency of your medical situation — and the tool you use to seek telehealth services — you may not always receive your evaluation and prescription from your usual physician.
+But depending on the urgency of their medical situation — and the tool they use to seek telehealth services — they may not always receive the evaluation and prescription from their usual physician.

-However, each state requires (with limited exceptions) that you receive medical treatment from a provider who is licensed to practice in that state specifically.
-Thus, you’ll need to make sure you seek the services of a physician who meets that requirement.
+However, each state requires (with limited exceptions) that they receive medical treatment from a provider who is licensed to practice in that state specifically.
+Thus, you’ll need to make sure the patient is in a state in which you’re licensed to practice.

 The good news?
-Thanks to a legislative effort known as the Interstate Medical Licensure Compact, it’s becoming easier for physicians to obtain licensure in multiple states — and that means better “access to health care for patients in underserved or rural areas” who can now “more easily connect with medical experts through the use of telemedicine technologies,” explains this page.
+Thanks to a legislative effort known as the Interstate Medical Licensure Compact, it’s becoming easier for you to obtain licensure in multiple states — and that means better “access to health care for patients in underserved or rural areas” who can now “more easily connect with medical experts through the use of telemedicine technologies.”

-Keep in mind that in some cases, an online visit may not be enough for the doctor to accurately diagnose your problem — which means you may end up needing a physical examination.
-But many common conditions — including urinary tract infections, flu, allergies, rashes, sore throats, and respiratory infections — are good candidates for telehealth evaluation and prescription.
+As you know, an online visit may not be enough for you to accurately diagnose a patient’s chief complaint, but many common conditions including urinary tract infections, flu, allergies, rashes, sore throats, and respiratory infections are good candidates for telehealth evaluation and prescription.